AlanFoster/alanfoster.github.io/src/pages/posts/practical-docker/index.markdown

 **Kubernetes**

-Kubernetes takes the takes the art of running multi-container applications a step further.
+Kubernetes takes the art of running multi-container applications a step further.
 It also supports yaml configuration.
 However, it provides additional complexities such as application autoscaling, and deployment management of your production cluster.
 Although Kubernetes is more of a production tool, Docker for Desktop has support for Kubernetes:

 ![kubernetes](kubernetes.png)